Andolatam/api-docs/source/includes/_shipping.md

-shipTo_city | City of the receiver of the package. shipTo_province | Province of the receiver of the package. shipTo_country | Country of the receiver of the package. shipTo_Instructions | Special instructions for the rider when delivering the package. packageWidth | Integer (in cm). packageLarge | Integer (in cm). packageHeight | Integer (in cm). packageWeight | Integer (in grams). shippingMethod | Shipping Method can be `MOTO` or `BICICLETA` digitalSignature | Boolean (`true` or `false`), indicates if a digital signature is required by the receiver. currency | Currency of the price of this shipment.
+shipTo_city | City of the receiver of the package. shipTo_province | Province of the receiver of the package. shipTo_country | Country of the receiver of the package. shipTo_instructions | Special instructions for the rider when delivering the package. packageWidth | Integer (in cm). packageLarge | Integer (in cm). packageHeight | Integer (in cm). packageWeight | Integer (in grams). sender_email  | Email of the receiver of the package. sender_userID | Integer (ID of sender). shippingMethod | Shipping Method can be `MOTO` or `BICICLETA` digitalSignature | Boolean (`true` or `false`), indicates if a digital signature is required by the receiver. currency | Currency of the price of this shipment.